alpha-build/alpha-build/README.md

   - Pros:
     - Great for large scale projects (incremental, DAG, remote caching/execution)
     - Dependencies are auto-discovered in BUILD files
-    - Tool/language could be better (Pants's support for Python is better than Bazel's)
+    - Hermetic
   - Cons:
     - Environment support: no conda, no multiple environments, no arbitrary ways to create environments, no inconsistent envs
     - No support for Windows (only for WSL)
-    - Not many tools/languages
+    - Tool/language support could be better (Pants's support for Python is better than Bazel's though)
-    - Has more sophisticated support needs (dedicated engineers and/or tuned CI infra)
+    - Has more sophisticated support needs (e.g. dedicated engineers and/or tuned CI infra)
     - Does not readily support the equivalent of nested Makefiles
    - Notes:
      - Can be called from within Make
      - Still need to have BUILD files in every directory (much easier to work with than in Bazel)
 </details>

 ### Users by tool